 To the left of the church you can enter the ”Museo della Fondazione Romano” where you will find the beautiful Cenacolo di Santo Spirito, a true masterpiece by Andrea Orcagna.

 The Cenacolo (meaning a depiction of the Last Supper) is exhibited in the refectory in the historic Augustinian convent.
 This area was not originally in the project by Brunelleschi, and thus it has a different look about it: more of a late-Gothic charm.
 The Cenacolo was painted by Andrea Orcagna who also included Maria with a group of holy women painted over the Last Supper.
-Unfortunately over the centuries the affresco (in English: fresco painting) has been irredeemably ruined and only parts of it are visible today.
+Unfortunately over the centuries the affresco or fresco has been irredeemably ruined and only parts of it are visible today.
 Read more about the Cenacolo di Santo Spirito in this article.

 It is always useful to know that in Piazza Santo Spirito, to the left of the building that houses the Cenacolo, you can find public bathrooms.